Complete lattice: Galois connections and adjoints

 where f is called the lower adjoint and g is called the upper adjoint.
-By the adjoint functor theorem, a monotone map between any pair of preorders preserves all joins if and only if it is a lower adjoint, and preserves all meets if and only if it is an upper adjoint.
+By the adjoint functor theorem, a monotone map between any pair of preorders preserves all joins if and only if it is a lower adjoint and preserves all meets if and only if it is an upper adjoint.

 As such, each join-preserving morphism determines a unique upper adjoint in the inverse direction that preserves all meets.
-Hence, considering complete lattices with complete semilattice morphisms boils down to considering Galois connections as morphisms.
-This also yields the insight that the introduced morphisms do basically describe just two different categories of complete lattices: one with complete homomorphisms and one with meet-preserving functions (upper adjoints), dual to the one with join-preserving mappings (lower adjoints).
+Hence, considering complete lattices with complete semilattice morphisms (of either type, join-preserving or meet-preserving) boils down to considering Galois connections as one's lattice morphisms.
+This also yields the insight that three classes of morphisms discussed above basically describe just two different categories of complete lattices: one with complete homomorphisms and one with Galois connections that captures both the meet-preserving functions (upper adjoints) and their dual join-preserving mappings (lower adjoints).